cw-edu/rserver/README.md

 @your-name ➜ /workspaces/rserver (main) $
 ```

+## Running R in the codespace

 To run **R in Terminal**, simply execute the command `R` within the terminal at the bottom of the window, and it will start an interactive `R` session.

 To run **RStudio**, excute the command `rserver` within the terminal.
-You will be prompted to click a button which launches a new tab containing the `Rstudio` interface.
+You will be prompted to click a button to open a new tab containing the `Rstudio` interface.

 To run a **Jupyter Notebook**, create or open any file with the `.ipynb` extension.
 In the upper right corner, click `Select Kernel` and choose `R` (or `Jupyter Kernel/R`).
 You can then execute `R` code within cell blocks of the notebook.
 If the `R` kernel is not available, refresh your browser page and try again.

-[^1]: A virtual machine (VM) is an emulated computer system.
-A single powerful computer can simultaneously emulate many smaller VMs.
-Think of a VM like a mini personal computer that you connect to over the internet.